pacha/spekulatio-old/doc/content/docs/index.md

     http://localhost:8000/

-You'll need to keep the development server running to be able to see your changes as you do modifications and rebuild your site, and that's why it can be a good idea to launch it in a different terminal from the one you're using to run the `build` subcommand.
+You'll need to keep the development server running to be able to see your changes as you do modifications and rebuild your site.
+That's why it can be a good idea to launch it in a different terminal from the one you're using to run the `build` command.

 In our case, after opening a web browser at that URL, the result is:

 ![Hello World example site](/static/img/docs/hello-world.png){.mid .shadow}

-Ok, not the most impressive website ever.
+Ok, not the most impressive website ever... yet.
 Let's see how we can build up from here.

 !!! note "Debugging your site"

-    If you get an error when building your site and the error message that you get is not completely clear, you can add the `-vv` (very verbose) parameter to the build command:
+    If you get an error when building your site and the error message that you get is not completely clear, you can add the `-v` (verbose) or `-vv` (very verbose) parameters to the build command:

         spekulatio build -vv

-    That will display all the operation logs of the tool and you'll be able to see what Spekulatio was trying to do when the error happened, which will potentially help you to locate the problem.
+    This will display all the operation logs and you'll be able to see what Spekulatio was trying to do when the error happened.

 Input Directories
 -----------------